-For the purposes of assessing the Society's available funds and solvency capital requirements the Fraternal assets of the Wider Society are included, as Fraternal assets are available to support the Society's solvency capital requirements in extremis.
+For the purposes of assessing the Society's available funds and capital requirements the Fraternal assets of the Wider Society are included, as Fraternal assets are available to support the Society's capital requirements in extremis.

-As at 31 December 2020, the Society's Own Funds for Solvency II purposes were £325m and the Solvency II ratio was 357%.
+As at 31 December 2022, the Society's Own Funds for Solvency II purposes were £341m and the SCR cover ratio was 365%.